Symptoms of Hormone Imbalance in Woman

 Dropping estrogen levels during perimenopause and menopause can accelerate skin aging.
-As the skin gets thinner when we age and collagen levels decrease wrinkles increase.
+As the skin gets thinner when we age and collagen levels decrease, wrinkles increase.
 Our skin becomes drier, less elastic, and less vascular as we age.
 Decreasing estrogen levels are associated with increased signs of aging skin.
 BHRT helps prevent or delay the signs of skin aging that may also increase the risk of breast and uterine cancer.

 Estrogen dominance is a condition with too much estrogen in the body.
 Receptors for estrogen exist in the brain, heart, uterus, breast, and skin.
 Excess estrogen plays a dangerous role in both breast and ovarian cancer, polycystic ovary syndrome (PCOS), infertility, autoimmune conditions, and gynecomastia (“man boobs”).
-While diet and lifestyle changes can help balance estrogen levels, supplements like diindolylmethane (DIM), help lower estrogen levels.
+While diet and lifestyle changes can help balance estrogen levels, supplements like diindolylmethane (DIM) help lower estrogen levels.

 Changes in Weight Distribution From Hormones

 Many women experience weight gain in the abdomen and arms after menopause.
-This type of weight gain is known as “central obesity” and is dangerous because it increases the risk of cardiovascular disease.
+This type of weight gain is known as “central obesity.”
+It is dangerous because it increases the risk of cardiovascular disease.
 Research has shown that BHRT can prevent unwanted weight gain in the torso and arms.
 While women in the study gained some weight during the study, the pattern of fat distribution was not associated with an increase in the risk of cardiovascular disease.
 Women receiving BHRT also tend to have greater bone density than those not receiving hormone therapy.